apache/incubator-resilientdb/TEAM_SETUP.md

 ResLens provides real-time performance monitoring and profiling for ResilientDB, including CPU and memory metrics, flame graphs, and call stack analysis.
 Both ResLens Middleware and Frontend are now dockerized and can be started with Docker Compose.

+**Note:** ResLens repositories should be cloned separately as forks (see Quick Reference section above).
+The Docker Compose configuration uses absolute paths to your fork directories.

 **What is ResLens?**
 - **ResLens Middleware**: Node.js Express API server that aggregates performance data from ResilientDB
 - **ResLens Frontend**: React/Vite web application for visualizing performance metrics